-Application templates allow you to build web apps from the web maps and groups you create without having to write code.
-Esri provides the following options to build apps from configurable app templates:
+ArcGIS Configurable Apps templates allow you to build web apps from your web maps, scenes, and groups without having to write code.
+Esri provides the following options to build apps from an ArcGIS Configurable Apps template:

-- Download configurable app templates from the portal and deploy them on your web server.
+- Download an ArcGIS Configurable Apps template from the portal and deploy it on your web server.
 You would do this if you want to customize the template before deploying applications from it.

-The following are some considerations to keep in mind as you decide which configurable app to use:
+The following are some considerations to keep in mind as you decide which app template to use:

 - Purpose—The most important consideration is the purpose of your app.
 Embedded in this goal is your intended audience: Who is going to use your app and what are the key points that you want them to take away from the experience?